kjones200/MiniSmartController/README.md

 ## Firmware Update

-This section only needs to be preformed if the mini smart controller firmware needs to be updated or changed.
+This section only needs to be performed if the mini smart controller firmware needs to be updated or changed.

 **NOTE:** All mini smart controllers ship with the latest firmware pre-loaded.